uikit/uikit-site/docs/pages/modal.md

 | `UIkit.modal.prompt('Name:', 'Your name')`    | Show a dialog asking for a text input.                   |
 | `UIkit.modal.dialog('<p>UIkit dialog!</p>');` | Show dialog with any HTML content.                       |

-To process the user input, the modal uses a promise based interface which provides a `then()` function to register your callback functions.
+To process the user input, the modal uses a promise-based interface which provides a `then()` function to register your callback functions.
 The `UIkit.modal.dialog` function however will return the modal itself.

 ```js
 UIkit.modal.confirm('UIkit confirm!').then(function() {